genterist/openMRS-Security/1-OWASP-Assesment/A6 - Sensitive Data Exposure - Search History.md

 ### * Test steps
 1. Go to http://localhost:8081/openmrs-standalone/login.htm .
 Log in as admin and register two patients named “Frank” and “Fred”
 2. Back to home page.
-3. Click on "search patient" and right click "Frank".
+3. Click on "search patient" and right click "Frank" to view the source code.
 4. Redo step 2-3 and search "Fred".
-5. Check whether the source code remember admin’s behavior.
+5. Check whether the source code remember admin’s behavior by searching "Frank".

 ### * Expected results
 There should be no information about Frank.